 Early struggles and challenges proved to be indicative of what lay ahead; yet, with determination, the Sisters pushed forward and many of the laity found their spirit to be infectious—so infectious in fact, that American women began joining the order.
 By 1879, 55 women had entered the Society.

 After opening schools on the East Coast, the sisters traveled west to Minnesota, Nebraska, Oregon, Wyoming, and California, where they continued to open schools and live out their mission of helping individuals to identify and develop their God-given gifts.

 The American Province Today

-With ministries in 10 states, the Dominican Republic, and Chile, the American Province serves over 20,000 people annually.
+With ministries in the United States and Chile, the American Province serves over 15,000 people annually.
 Education has always been at the heart of the Society’s work.
 However, today, many Sisters also serve as spiritual directors, health care workers, social workers, lawyers, and more.
 Whatever form their ministries take, each Sister serves with a common mission and purpose: to help others to believe that God lives and acts in them and in our world.